mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 - Nodes can specify other nodes as jump targets, where the execution or training will be continued (in contrast to the strictly linear execution of normal MDP flows).
 This is enabled by the new ``BiFlow`` class, which makes it possible to use loops or back-propagation in your flows.
+So the complexities of arbitrary data flow are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then intrepretred by the flow (somewhat similar to a primitive domain specific language).
+The alternative approach would have been to use specialised flow classes for each use case, which ultimately comes down to a design decission.
+But if you are not satisfied with the options offered by BiMDP you can still define your own flows.

 - In addition to the standard array data nodes can transport additional data in a message dictionary.
 The new ``BiNode`` base class provides